 We bought lots of full-sized sweets, and enjoyed all the beautiful orchids blooming everywhere.
 A good alternative in pineapple off-season (wintertime) is Fruits Land; it’s right next to Pineapple Park.
 Either way, don’t miss the delicious pineapple jam and pineapple soft serve ice cream!

-Once you’ve had your fill of the fruits, head over to the Tropical Dream Center Gardens for a look at all of the beautiful and useful plants they can & do grow on the island.
-It’s open every day until 7pm, and after watching sunset from the top of the tower, you can head back to your hostel and grab dinner.
+Once you’ve had your fill of the fruits, head over to the Tropical Dream Center Gardens for a look at all of the beautiful and useful plants they can & do grow on the islands.
+It’s open every day until 7pm, and after watching sunset from the top of the tower, you can head back to your hotel and grab dinner.

 During low season you’ll want to eat earlier rather than later, as many restaurants are closed all winter.
 I’d recommend heading to dinner before 7pm, or you may find yourself without an evening meal!

-Visiting Churaumi Aquarium was one of the highlights of our trip in Okinawa, especially since I hadn’t been to an aquarium since I was a kid.
-The biggest tip I have is to arrive at 8:15 before it opens and walk in right at 8:30 with your ticket in hand.
+Visiting Churaumi Aquarium was one of the highlights of our trip to Okinawa, especially since I hadn’t been to an aquarium since I was a kid.
+The biggest tip I have is to arrive at 8:15am before it opens and walk in right at 8:30am with your ticket in hand.
 This is how we were able to see all the attractions with maybe a dozen other people, and snag a table next to the whale shark tank for optimal selfies.
 And these crowds were during our first trip, in the winter on Okinawa (low season by far).